-Lupus and Allied Diseases Association supports all Lupus and Autoimmune Research and funded a \$35,000 lupus and autoimmune research grant at The Lupus Research Alliance in New York.
-We attended several annual scientific research meetings held by: the Lupus Research Alliance (LRA), American College of Rheumatology (ACR), New York BIO (NY BIO), BIO New Jersey (BIO NJ), and BIO, and participated in advocacy initiatives for: LRA, BIO, NY BIO, and the ACR; and attended BIO's Patient Advocacy Summit, FDA's Patient-Focused Drug Development (PFDD) Initiative for Psoriasis, the Biosomilars Stakeholders Workshop, and the National Coalition of Autoimmune Patient Groups' (NCAPG), ACR's and National Institute of Arthritis and Musculoskeletal, and Skin Diseases' (NIAMS) Events in Washington, DC to better understand and in turn educate others about the importance of advocacy and research.
+Lupus and Allied Diseases Association supports all Lupus and Autoimmune Research and funded a \$25,000 pediatric lupus research grant at The Lupus Foundation of America in Washington, DC and a \$75,000 lupus research grant at The Lupus Research Alliance in New York, NY.
+We attended several annual scientific research meetings held by: the Lupus Research Alliance (LRA), American College of Rheumatology (ACR), New York BIO (NY BIO), BIO New Jersey (BIO NJ), and BIO, and participated in advocacy initiatives for: LRA, BIO, NY BIO, CSRO and the ACR; and attended BIO's Patient Advocacy Summit, the Externally-led Lupus Patient-Focused Drug Development (PFDD) Meeting, the Biosomilars Stakeholders Workshop, the National Coalition of Autoimmune Patient Groups' (NCAPG), ACR's and National Institute of Arthritis and Musculoskeletal, and Skin Diseases' (NIAMS) Lupus Federal Working Group Events in Washington, DC, and Patients' As Partners Meeting to better understand and in turn educate others about the importance of advocacy and research.